 - Remove from the heat and stir in the butter, salt and vanilla extract until the pudding is smooth.

-- Cover and place in the fridge to chill for at least 3 hours or preferably overnight.
+- Place in the fridge to chill for at least 3 hours or preferably overnight.

-- Decorate the top of your pie with a little whipped cream.
+- Pipe or spoon the top of your pie with a little whipped cream.

 - Slice it up and serve.